Published 4 years ago

 Salt and pepper

-Whip ricotta in a bowl or food processer to a light consistency.
-Season with salt and pepper.
+Whip ricotta in a bowl or food processor to a light consistency.
+Season with salt and pepper to taste.
 Set aside.

 Peel and de-seed honeydew melon.
 Cut into quarters and trim out centre so you’re left with what look like leaves.
 Cut melon pieces into long ribbons.

 Chargrill the sourdough slices on the barbeque to achieve a blackened effect and crispy outside.
-Tear the charred bread into portions.
+Tear the charred bread into bite-sized portions.

 To assemble, smear dollops of ricotta onto the sourdough, then fold a slice of melon on top of each, followed by a slice of ham.